 An infinity scarf is a circular scarf.
 These are much more common for women than men, but they are indeed out there.
 The benefit of these is that they require no tying or knotting and can simply be strategically placed around the neck.

-Neckerchiefs & Neckerscarves: What They Are & How To Tie
+What Are Neckerchiefs & How To Tie One?

 There are two versions of sports scarves: neckerchiefs and neckerscarves.

 Neckerchiefs are solid or patterned squares of any material that are knotted or draped around the neck like an ascot would be.
-Americans have a tendency to refer to neckerchiefs as Ascots, which is technically incorrect.
+Americans tend to refer to neckerchiefs as Ascots, which is technically incorrect.
 The look was huge in the 1930’s and we’re seeing a bit of a resurgence of the look amongst Hollywood types: actors, musicians, and other celebrities.